 (Note that most major art galleries in the UK and elsewhere have online resources – try searching by name, or for ‘art galleries’).

 Monet’s art – Links to anything related to Claude Monet, including his gardens at Giverny and lots of paintings.
 Suitable for all ages.
-See also C Monet gallery for more information about the author and his artwork, or the Artsy Monet site which has extensive information about this artist and exhibitions of his work.
+See also Claude Monet gallery for more information about the author and his artwork, or the Artsy Monet site which has extensive information about this artist and exhibitions of his work.

 Michaelangelo’s art – a site devoted to the life and works of the 16th century artist and sculptor Michelangelo Buonarroti.